sujitha92/sujitha92/README.md

 - 👋 Hi, I’m @sujitha
-- 👀 I’m a full stack Java developer
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning front end technologies

 <!---
 sujitha92/sujitha92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.